Rishab-Sudhir/IOS-Projects/README.md

 # IOS-Projects

-Some simple projects I have worked on while trying to learn the basics of IOS dev before my internship.
+Some projects I have worked on while trying to learn the basics of IOS dev before my internship.
+The AKPSI Bu app is also listed here, That went live on the appstore and is currently available to aprox 400 user.